Helping students work for the greater good

 Serious consideration is given to those applicants with strong academic backgrounds, demonstrated aptitude for law study, and other achievements, including proven interest in and commitment to the goals of the program.
 Therefore early filing of the admission application is strongly encouraged.

 For incoming students, applications for the Sparer Fellowship are due no later than April 22 of the year prior to the fellowship year.
-For students applying in their first or second year of law school, applications are due in late October.
+For students applying in their first or second year of law school, applications are typically due in late October.

 Applicants must submit information about their scholastic and employment records, community service and outside activities related to public interest, a personal statement, and at least one letter of recommendation.
 The applicant’s interest and commitment to public interest issues and demonstrated academic achievement are important selection criteria.
 The Sparer Fellowship Committee interviews finalists.
 Fellows are required to commit to active participation in the work of the program and must maintain a grade point average in the top half of their class for the duration of the fellowship.